Rank-adaptive tensor methods for high-dimensional nonlinear PDEs: Dynamic tensor approximation of nonlinear PDEs

-remains on the manifold $\mathcal{M}_{\bm r}$ for all $t \geq 0$.
+remains on the manifold $\mathcal{M}_{\bm r}$ for all $t \geq 0$. {Here $G$ is the nonlinear operator on the right hand side of equation \eqref{nonlinear-ibvp}}.
 The solution to \eqref{ibvp_dyn_approx} is known as a dynamic approximation to the solution of \eqref{nonlinear-ibvp}.
-In the context of Hilbert spaces the dynamic approximation problem \eqref{ibvp_dyn_approx} can be solved using dynamically orthogonal or bi-orthogonal constraints on tensor modes \cite{Dektor_2020,Dektor_dyn_approx}.
-Such constraints, also referred to as {\em gauge conditions}, provide the unique solution of the minimization problem \eqref{tangent_projector} with different FTT cores.
+In the context of separable Hilbert spaces, the dynamic approximation problem \eqref{ibvp_dyn_approx} can be solved using dynamically orthogonal or bi-orthogonal constraints on tensor modes \cite{Dektor_2020,Dektor_dyn_approx}.
+Such constraints, also referred to as gauge conditions, provide the unique solution of the minimization problem \eqref{tangent_projector} with different FTT cores.
 However, in the presence of repeated eigenvalues the bi-orthogonal constraints result in singular equations for the tangent space projection \eqref{tangent_projector}.
 Hereafter we recall the equations which allow us to compute \eqref{tangent_projector} with FTT cores subject to dynamically orthogonal (DO) constraints.